AmrHossamkamel/scrap-api/replit.md

 - Fixed uvicorn dependency and import issues for seamless operation
 - Enhanced Swagger documentation for all endpoints with professional English descriptions
 - Renamed main scrape endpoint from `/scrape` to `/scrape-pages` for better clarity
+- Converted streaming endpoints from GET to POST method per user request
+- Updated JavaScript to use fetch with streaming readers instead of EventSource for POST compatibility
-- Improved streaming endpoint documentation with clear feature descriptions
+- Improved streaming endpoint documentation with clear request body examples
 - Fixed JavaScript duplicate handling for unlimited streaming mode
-- Maintained GET method for streaming endpoints (required for EventSource/SSE compatibility)
-- Verified all endpoints working including unlimited streaming functionality
+- All streaming endpoints now use POST method with JSON request bodies
 - All security features and duplicate detection systems working properly

 ### August 11, 2025